electricbookworks/electric-book-workflow/README.md

 But wait, there's more!
 Best practice for poetry layout is that a poem should be centered on its longest line.
 That is *not* centering the lines of poetry, but placing the left-justified poem in the horizontal middle of the page.
 Put another way, the poem should be indented till its longest line is centered on the page (or screen).

-To achieve this in the framework, put the entire poem, including its title, in a blockquote, by adding `> ` to the start of each line.
+To achieve this, put the entire poem, including its title, in a blockquote, by adding `> ` to the start of each line.
 Tag the whole blockquote as {:.verse}, too:

 ```
 > -	### To One Who Has Been Long in City Pent